 Networking is an effective way to make new contacts and improve your career prospects, and so the HR team at LJMU is currently bringing together a community of undergraduate and postgraduate HR students and practitioners who can learn from and support each other.

 During your studies you will also have the continual support of a personal tutor who will meet with you one-to-one to discuss assessments, monitor progress and help you to formulate your career plans.
 We also provide study support classes should you need extra help with assessments.

-Case studies and role plays are used to enhance your practical and academic skills in business and HR management on this BA degree course.
+Case studies and role plays are used to enhance your practical and academic skills in business and HR management on this part-time BA degree course.